-All utilities are on-site.
+There are utilities on site.

 10.4.4 Fire Protection

 The Fire Chief or his/her designee shall review the site plan for conformance with the Fire Protection Ordinance and may provide the Town Planner a list of suggested conditions of approval.